 7. Brookstone F4 Shiatsu Foot Massager

-The Brookstone F4 Shiatsu Foot Massager offers two intensity settings and three massage modes: “energize”, “pulse,” and “sooth.”
+The Brookstone F4 Shiatsu Foot Massager offers two intensity settings and three massage modes: “energize”, “pulse,” and “soothe.”

 There is also an air compression function that provides a deep kneading massage that mimics the hands of a professional masseuse.

-Pros: Air compression function, lightweight, built-in handles for added portability
+Pros: Air compression function, lightweight, built-in handles for added portability, option of different modes

 Cons: May not fit wider feet, not ideal for diabetics